 1. Compensation on Termination of Employment

-Any compensation received by an employee due to the termination of employment is considered as profits in lieu of salary.
+Any compensation received by an employee due to the termination of employment is considered as profits in lieu of salary as per Section 17(3).
 This includes severance pay, retrenchment compensation, and any other payments made upon termination.

 2. Keyman Insurance Policy Proceeds

 A Keyman Insurance Policy is a life insurance policy taken by an employer on the life of an employee.
-Any sum received by an employee under such a policy is taxable as profits in lieu of salary.
+Any sum received by an employee under such a policy is taxable as profit in lieu of salary under Section 17(3).

 3. Payments Received Before or After Employment

 Any payments received by an individual from their employer or former employer, either before joining or after leaving the organisation, are considered as profits in lieu of salary.
-Joining bonuses, non-compete fees, and other similar payments fall in this category.
+Joining bonuses, non-compete fees, and other similar payments fall in this category and are taxable as salary as per Section 17(3).

 4. Payments from Unrecognised Provident Funds